Xenophobia and discrimination in Turkey: Against Americans

 Anti-American sentiment and related discriminatory incidents in Turkey have occurred intermittently, often shaped by political tensions and rising Turkish nationalism.
 In November 2014, a group of Turkish nationalists affiliated with the Youth Union of Turkey (TGB) assaulted three U.S. Navy sailors in Istanbul.
 The assailants attempted to place sacks over the sailors’ heads.
 The attack was widely publicized and criticized, with both Turkish and American officials stressing that such actions endangered diplomatic and military cooperation.

 Tensions resurfaced in September 2024 when two U.S. Marines from the USS Wasp were assaulted in the city of Izmir, again by members of the TGB.
 The attackers targeted the servicemen in broad daylight, attempting to sack their heads while chanting "Yankee, go home."
 Videos of the incident quickly circulated online, prompting condemnation from the U.S. National Security Council and leading to the detention of 15 suspects by Turkish authorities.
 The event revived concerns about the security of American personnel stationed in or visiting Turkey.

 Against Iranians

 According to a 2013 survey, 75% of Turks look at Iran unfavorably.
 In some Turkish political discourses, Iran is disparaged as the "Persian Satan", as a form of political xenophobia against Iranian culture and Iran regional politics.

 Political scientist Shireen Hunter writes that there are two significant groups in Turkey that are hostile towards Iran: "the military establishment and the ultra-Kemalist elite" and the "ultranationalists with pan-Turkist aspirations" (such as the Grey Wolves).
 Canadian author Kaveh Farrokh also suggests that pan-Turkist groups (the Grey Wolves in particular) have encouraged anti-Iranian sentiments.

+Race-based

-Against Turks
+Against Africans

+Most modern historians estimate that roughly 2 to 3 million Africans were enslaved within Ottoman domains between the 15th and late 19th centuries by Ottoman Turks.
+Sociologists such as Doğuş Şimşek strongly stress that this misperception resulted from the fact that Africans in Turkey often live in the shadows and Afro-Turks, the historical black population of Turkey, are mostly confined to tiny communities in Western Turkey.